Skip to Content

 6. Nutella Banana Pudding at Minion’s Cafe

 You can try the Nutella Banana for dessert at the Minion’s Cafe.
-If you love bananas and love hazelnut, it’s a must-try.
+If you love bananas and hazelnuts, it’s a must-try.

 The pudding contains a layer of banana pudding (tastes just like bananas), vanilla wafer crumbles, and some delicious hazelnut cream.
-Make sure to dip your spoon all the way to get all the layers together.
+Make sure to dip your spoon to get all the layers together.

 The pudding is creamy, smooth, and not overly sweet as long as you remove the fondant.
 It’s just the right amount of banana to hazelnut ratio.